-The Academic & Instructional Technology Services area of the Information Technology Division is dedicated to supporting the computing needs of the academic community.
-Today's advanced technologies increase users' capabilities and demand for research, instructional technology development, statistical analysis, international network communications, and coursework.
+The Academic & Instructional Technology Services area of the Information Technology Division is dedicated to supporting the teaching / learning and scholarly work needs of the academic community.
+Today's advanced technologies increase academia's capabilities and demand for instructional design and technology development, course resource devlopment, as well as research and statistical analysis.
 The Academic & Instructional Technology Services staff is working to meet those needs by providing the following services: